Winter 2026 Projects and Mentors

 Model theory, (classical/effective) descriptive set theory, recursion theory, and set theory

-We can isolate certain classes of mathematical structures (numbers, groups, graphs, spaces, etc) and understand their 'first-order properties' from multiple different angles.
-Depending on your interest, we can approach it via model theory, recursion theory, complexity theory, set theory, etc. Prerequisite: (familiarity with content from) MATH 318.
+We can isolate certain classes of mathematical structures (numbers, groups, graphs, spaces, etc) and understand their 'first-order properties' from multiple different point of views.
+Depending on your interest, we can approach it via model theory, recursion theory, or proof theory.
+I have David Marker's An Invitation to Mathematical Logic in mind, but I am open to suggestions!
+Soft prerequisite: (familiarity with content from) MATH 318.

 Analysis